JustinRaoECCC/nhs-infrastructure-map/README.md

 # NHS Infrastructure Map

-An [Electron](https://www.electronjs.org/) app powered by [ExcelJS](https://github.com/exceljs/exceljs) and [Leaflet](https://leafletjs.com/) to visualize and edit your station data in an Excel workbook.
+An [Electron](https://www.electronjs.org/) app powered by [ExcelJS](https://github.com/exceljs/exceljs) and [Leaflet](https://leafletjs.com/) to visualize and edit NHS infrastructure data in an Excel workbook.

 ---